How to master your performance marketing and super charge your ROI

 But as in the last decade established brands have shifted their marketing budgets away from brand-building advertising to offerings, we are seeing the opposite happen now where mega brands like P&G have realised they need to tilt back the ship and give enough focus and spend on the upper funnel to fight pressure on sales and market share.

 Before the cost of advertising in paid search and paid social has become quite expensive, a lot of brands poured a large portion of their budgets into digital channels without completely understanding the nature of those channels – in efforts to capitalise on new trends, technology and lower cost of advertising.
-But many channels being more so on the bottom-of-the-funnel end, have led to brands leaving the top-of-the-funnel to competitors.
+But many channels being more so on the bottom-of-the-funnel end, have led to brands leaving the top-of-the-funnel to competitors and as a by-product, under optimised performance marketing.
 The end result is a lower performance of the brand.
 Why?
 A research conducted on the correlation between the reduction in true top of funnel brand spend and poor performance in sales.
 This is also consistent with McKinsey’s research that stresses the importance of winning at the consideration stage.
 The rationale here is that engaging potential customers early in the purchase cycle and getting your brand ingrained in their minds before it’s time to make a decision.

 An organisation with a mindset of pursuing immediate results tend to get them spending budgets on immediately measurable media which can be effective for brands with established names and awareness.
 However, that kind of marketing doesn’t create emotional connections with your consumers.
 Instead, brands need to have a balanced funnel building strategy.
 To do that, you need to tackle the following